apache/datasketches-website/docs/Quantiles/DruidApproxHistogramStudy.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DruidAH_StreamA_CDF.png" alt="Druid Approx Hist CDF of ranks to quantiles" />

 The green dots in the above plot represents the Gold Standard cumulative distribution (CDF) of ranks to quantile values.
-The black circles in the upper right corner of the plot represent the values returned from the *getQuantiles(float[])* function.
+The black circles in the upper right corner of the plot represent the values returned from the Approximate Histogram *getQuantiles(float[])* function.

 The plot reveals a dramatic failure of the Approximate Histogram.
 Below rank = 0.89, the returned array had all zeros.